 The new Sunshine Ligustrum (Ligustrum sinense ‘Sunshine’ PP20379) from the Southern Living Plant Collection completely reinvents the traditional Privet!
 It’s coveted for its vibrant golden-yellow, evergreen foliage.
 This is a true landscaping treasure, and once you know it, you’ll recognize it wherever you see it.
 New growth emerges as a delicate lime green, which does a phenomenal job of awakening the landscape from its winter slumber.
 This foliage will continuously intensify as spring turns into summer, at which point they will be a gleaming shade of gold.
 The more sunlight they get, the better.
 More sun produces more yellow leaves, while less sun results in more yellow-green foliage.

 This Ligustrum proves itself to be incredibly versatile.
 Its compact and upright form makes for a tremendous natural hedge, no pruning required!
-At maturity, it reaches only 3-6 feet high and 3-4 feet wide.
+At maturity, it reaches only 3-4′ wide by 3-6′ tall.

 Consequently, it also lends itself to trimming, if that’s more your speed.
 Shape this beauty into uniform hedges or small topiaries.